 1.2.
-Significant changes to the Register since January 2014 - Two
+Significant changes to the Register since April 2014 - Two

 1.2.1.
 Risk 15 - Ability to maintain continuous improvement in reduction of HCAIs in the presence of existing low rates.
 Eight MRSA bacteraemia cases were assigned to the Trust during the 2013/14 financial year.
 This performance is above that of the past two previous years and is now above the de minimis position of six cases that triggers scrutiny by Monitor; this is at the same level within Monitor's recently published Risk Assessment Framework.
 Four cases were judged to be unavoidable during Post Infection Review (PIR); one case was reported on the Medical Certificate of Cause of Death in Part 1 and has, therefore been reported externally via STEIS.
 Two cases were contaminants and the remaining two cases were considered to have been avoidable and a number of areas for potential improvement have been identified and are being addressed.
-These include more reliable measures for ensuring that MRSA screening results are passed on to primary care teams after patient discharge and routine consideration of MRSA status when selecting antibiotic therapy for ward patients.
 Four cases were typed as being the Lyon strain.